pyblish/pyblish.github.io/_posts/0000-01-05-configuring.md

 ['c:\my_path']
 ```

-To inspect ALL paths exposed to Pyblish, including those added via PUBLISHPLUGINPATH and configuration, you can use this:
+To inspect ALL paths exposed to Pyblish, including those added via PYBLISHPLUGINPATH and configuration, you can use this:

 ```python
 >>> pyblish.backend.plugin.plugin_paths()